-How the Generator in your RV works
+How the Generator in Your RV Works

 A History of RV Generators

 And you know what?
-I've been there, and I've Done That!
+I've been there, and I've done that!

 It was fun!
 Especially when I was young, healthy, strong, and had very little money.

-And, later in life, when I was first married, and we had kids, I rough camped then too; at camping resorts at beaches and in the mountains.
-We used larger tents, nicer sleeping bags, inflatable mattress', a small cooking grill, several coolers for real food, and a few more accessories.
+And, later in life, when I was first married, and we had kids, I "rough camped" for a while.
+We camped at resorts, at beaches, and in the mountains.
+We used larger tents, nicer sleeping bags, inflatable mattresses, a small cooking grill, several coolers for real food, and a few more accessories.
 And that was fun too, again, for a while!

 RV and Motorhome Batteries

 Appliances for Motorhomes Created a Demand for Generators

 Myself, I have pulled into a rest area around 6-7 PM, fired up my generator, turned on the TV for local news and weather, eventually cooked a light dinner, and watched my favorite network TV shows, all with the AC running, and finally I'd go to sleep in my nice cool camper, on my own bed.